NCWIT Harrold and Notkin Research and Graduate Mentoring Award

 Applications for 2017 are now open!

 We are pleased to announce the Call for Nominations for 2017 (Round 4) of the Harrold and Notkin Research and Graduate Mentoring Award is now open.
-The winner will be recognized at the May 2017 Summit in Tucson, Arizona.
+The winner will be recognized at the May 2017 Summit in Tucson, Arizona and reimbursed for their travel.
 Members of the Academic Alliance (AA) are asked to nominate faculty members at non-profit, U.S. institutions who have combined outstanding research accomplishments with excellence in graduate mentoring and who have served as advocates for recruiting, encouraging, and promoting women and minorities in computing fields.

 To nominate someone, including self-nominations, simply filling out the short form here: